CathalD/BlueCarbon_Eelgrass_Workshop/02_Project_Planning/README.md

 ---

-# 2 — Project Planning: Connecting data collection to project goals
+# Part 2 — Project Planning: Connecting Data to Project Goals

 *Here we'll determine how many samples to take, and where to take them.*